 We’ve done all the leg work so you don’t have to.
 Our extensive crypto sportsbook reviews give you all the details on each crypto sportsbook.
 The 3 operators we’d highly recommend are, in order, currently Nitrogen (review), BetBTC (review) and Coinbet24 (review).

 For test matches this is simply which ever team wins the test.
 Be wary though, draws come into play more frequently than other sports.

 For ODIs and T20s it’s a little more complex.
 A tie means a Super Over – where the 2 sides each play 1 additional over with the highest score winning.
 Be sure to double check whether your winner bets include the Super Over.
 Usually there is a “winner” and a “1×2” market on offer, with the latter allowing for a tie.

 This is a popular market as clear trends emerge with certain players.
 You can bet on a player to be top batsman/bowler of the whole match or just within their team.

 The top batsman is the player who scores the most runs.
 The top bowler is the player with the most wickets taken.
 Should multiple players have the same number of wickets, then the bowler with the least runs conceded wins.

 These markets are a huge part of cricket betting.
 You’re able to bet over or under a certain total for teams overall scores, individual player scores, runs in a specific over or even runs from a specific ball.
-The latter two giving quick settlements in an otherwise long form game.
+The latter 2 giving quick settlements in an otherwise long form game.